 Tourism Means Economic Prosperity

-Government revenue generated by the local tourism industry ($92.4 million in 2017) is used to help support regional parks, economic development, arts and culture, education, roads, public safety, education, affordable housing and workforce development among other community programs.
+State and local government revenue generated by the local tourism industry ($112 million in 2020.
+Source: Dean Runyan/Visit CA: "Sonoma County Travel Impacts 2020") is used to help support regional parks, economic development, arts and culture, education, roads, public safety, education, affordable housing and workforce development among other community programs.

 Additionally, local tourism supports opportunity and growth in other parts of the local economy.
 “Statistics show that hospitality and tourism has outperformed the aggregate of all other export sectors since 1998, with employment expanding nearly 10 percent in tourism while others showed negative gain of almost -1 percent.
 Econometric tests show that employment shifts in the visitor economy are followed in subsequent years by sustained changes in growth in other parts of the economy.”
 (Destination Promotion: An Engine of Economic Development, Oxford Economics)

 Economic growth across all business sectors, keep Sonoma County thriving and relevant.
 A strong local economy is essential to supporting a healthy community.

 Sonoma County's tourism and hospitality industry does much more than provide hotel space, restaurant meals, outdoor activities and entertainment, wine tasting, and gorgeous views - we care about our local community.

 According to a recent report by Economic Forensics and Analytics, Inc, nine out of 10 Sonoma County hospitality businesses give back to their community.
 Local hospitality-related businesses donated more than $43.9 million annually in cash, in-kind, and volunteer-hour contributions.